ericdke/apero-docs/FAQ.md

 - swipe towards right on a post/message: copy a digest of its content to the clipboard
 - right-click on a post/message for a contextual menu of the same options, quick hide and copy content

-## What does "Apero" mean?

-Is it like "apéro" in French?
-Or maybe "app hero"?
-Ah, "happy row"?
-Mm, "opera" pronounced by a peanut?
-Go figure... and go "Apero"! ;)

 ## Support

 - For an issue about Apero the application itself, contact apero@aya.io
 - For an issue about the pnut.io network or a user, contact support@pnut.io
-- The pnut.io TOS apply when using Apero.
+- The pnut.io [Terms of Service](https://pnut.io/docs/tos) and [Privacy Policy](https://pnut.io/docs/privacy) apply when using Apero.
 Do not post inappropriate content or behave in inappropriate ways.
 Your account may be suspended by pnut.io without warning if deemed a threat to others or to the service's maintenance and upkeep.
 - If you want to report a specific user, send an email to support@pnut.io.
 In Apero, you can yourself filter objectionable content and users with the hide, mute and block features, see the Objectionable Content chapter on this page.

+## Features and availability

-- Apero does not guarantee uptime or delivery of the pnut.io services, it is only an independent client application.
+Apero does not guarantee uptime or delivery of the pnut.io services, it is only an independent client application.
 If pnut.io doesn't work for any reason, then Apero doesn't work, as one would expect.
 In this sense, buying Apero does not guarantee any period of functioning time for the application.

+## Privacy

+Apero does not collect user information in any way.
+Users list such as those used for username autocompletion are only populated while the application is running, live, and do not persist into any form of storage, neither while the application is running nor after it's been quit.

 ## Objectionable Content